 Our history begins with Nathaniel Bowditch, one of New England's great innovators.
 He is credited with landmark achievements in everything from insurance to mathematics and navigation, including authoring The American Practical Navigator, still used by mariners today.
 In 1817, Bowditch took on his first trust accounts, a responsibility that was passed on to his son, Jonathan, and his grandson, Alfred.

-In the late 1800s, leadership of the firm passed to Alfred's son-in-law Augustus Peabody Loring, the pre-eminent probate attorney of his day, associated with the Loring & Coolidge law firm.
+In the late 1800's Augustus P. Loring, the pre-eminent probate attorney of his day, founded the Loring and Coolidge law firm.
 In 1893, he wrote A Trustees Handbook, still used by trustees and students of law.

 Loring, Wolcott & Coolidge still counts among its principal members of the Loring and Coolidge families.
 Led by their example, the firm still embraces the ideals of stewardship and service that have been a hallmark of Loring, Wolcott and Coolidge from the beginning.